jaimemartinezd/Brain_Tumor_CNN/README.md

 All steps, results and plots are documented in the notebook.

+--

 ✏️ Author

-This project was developed as a practice exercise in Computer Vision and Deep Learning.
+This project was developed by Jaime Martinez as a practice exercise in Computer Vision and Deep Learning.

+--

 ✅ License

 This project is licensed under the MIT License.
 You are free to use, modify and share it — please cite this repository if you find it useful.

+--

 ⭐ Contributing
 Pull requests are welcome!
 If you’d like to improve the model, add visualizations, or enhance the documentation, feel free to contribute.

+--

 📬 Contact
 If you have any questions or suggestions, open an issue in this repository or get in touch directly.